Apply for a UK Work Visa

 How we can help

-Latitude Law has advised thousands of foreign nationals seeking to work in the UK and our immigration lawyers have acquired a particular in-depth knowledge of Skilled Worker visas.
+Latitude Law has advised thousands of foreign nationals seeking to work in the UK and our immigration lawyers have acquired a particularly in-depth knowledge of Skilled Worker visas.

-We also advise a wide range of companies in relation to their sponsor licence and sponsored workers.
+We also advise a wide range of companies about their sponsor licences and sponsored workers.
 Our lawyers help to identify which visa route best suits your circumstances and prepare your application to ensure the best chance of success.

 We can advise employers and prospective workers on the challenges involved in this complex area of immigration law.